 First Run - Breaking the Tape

-Another great piece of history we received from Keith Bennett, in the form of this photo of a rather active Cooma Yard.
+One such great piece of history we received from Keith Bennett, in the form of this photo of a rather active Cooma Yard, date unspecified.

 The two young gentlemen on the trike seem to be enjoying themselves.
 It is very interesting for anyone who is familiar with Cooma Yard and its surroundings today to compare it to the photo.
 Outside the yard has changed considerably, but the yard itself remains much as it is shown here.